Maya Research: The Business of Culture I 2026 I Download Now

-2025 I DEEP DIVE INSIDER PROFILES
+DEEP DIVE INSIDER PROFILES

 Sarah Walker, a product director, says Monzo views product design as understanding the emotional state someone is in when they interact with money.
 "We don't just design screens or features.
 We design for the specific moment someone is experiencing.
 The interface adapts based on what we think they're trying to accomplish and how they're likely feeling about it."
 This means the same account balance screen might display different information depending on the time of day, recent transactions, or usage patterns.

-The company developed what they call "Financial UX Principles" to guide product decisions.
+The company developed "Financial UX Principles" to guide product decisions.
 These include "Clarity Over Comprehensiveness," "Emotional Context Recognition," and "Progressive Disclosure of Complexity."
 David Chen, who leads the core banking experience, explains the first principle.
 "Most banks try to show customers everything at once.
 We deliberately show less information initially, focusing on what matters most in each context.
 Users can always access more detail."

 This shaped features like contextual balance display.
 The app determines what financial information is most relevant based on patterns and timing.
 "After analyzing thousands of user sessions, we discovered that people check their balance with different questions in mind at different times," Walker says.
 "Sometimes they're asking 'Can I afford this specific purchase?'
 Other times it's 'How am I doing overall this month?'
 Our system now detects these contexts and adjusts what's displayed."

-The inverse is "Beneficial Smoothing," which removes steps from processes that improve financial health.
+The inverse is "Beneficial Smoothing."
+This removes steps from processes that improve financial health.
 Setting up savings goals, activating spending notifications, and creating budgets all involve minimal steps.
 "We measured exactly how many taps it takes to complete various actions across banking apps," Rodriguez notes.
 "Setting up automated savings in traditional banking apps required an average of 23 taps and often included PDF confirmations or terms acceptance.
-We reduced this to 5 taps with no document review, because our data showed each additional step reduced completion rates by approximately 8%."

 Building what they call "Integrated Transparency," where clarity about how things work is woven into the product itself.
 "We've discovered that transparency creates both trust and product engagement," Walker explains.
 "When users understand exactly how our products work, including how we make money, they actually use them more."
 For premium accounts, they break down exactly what each feature costs to provide and how the subscription price relates to those costs.
 "When we launched this transparent breakdown, conversion rates actually increased by 26% compared to our previous more traditional marketing approach," Chen shares.